-

 Track A: Strategic resilience

-Track A Chair: Sheavy Kaur - CISO - RAAFA WA
+Track A Chair: Sheavy Kaur - Cyber Security Strategy & GRC - RAAFA WA

 -